 - ultra-high ranking (90+): Google, Wikipedia, major social media sites

 - Mental Health @ Home (24): I think this is because I’ve consistently put a lot of effort into link building.
-I’m also established on various online platforms and have had articles published on a number of different websites, which gives me high-DA backlinks to my site
+I’m also established on various online platforms and have had articles published on a number of different websites, giving me high-DA backlinks to my site

 - Beckie’s Mental Mess (13): Beckie’s been doing this for quite a while and is highly active and interactive, but I know she doesn’t work on SEO.
-I gave this as an example (I hope you don’t mind, Beckie) because I think our blogs are pretty comparable in terms of our positioning in the WordPress community, so the difference in our scores shows really clearly how the DA metric is focused on very specific things, and the score doesn’t directly reflect blog quality or interactiveness.
+I gave this as an example because I think our blogs are pretty comparable in terms of our positioning in the WordPress community, so the difference in our scores shows really clearly how the DA metric is focused on very specific things, and the score doesn’t directly reflect blog quality or interactiveness.

 - Brand new blogs would start with a score of 1

 If your blogging experience is focused on the WordPress world, your DA score doesn’t mean much of anything.
 It’s not a reflection of how good your blog is or how many people are interacting with it.
 There’s no reason why a low DA score would in any way, shape, or form hamper your WordPress experience.